adon-cloudcannon/landing-page-test/src/collections/posts/2021-03-04-jekyll-vs--hugo---choosing-the-right-tool-for-the-job.md

 ### Things to watch out for when choosing Hugo

 The learning curve is a bit steeper.
 This statement is subjective, of course, but it’s a comment that many people make about Hugo.
 Unless you’re already comfortable with the Go language, it will probably take a bit of time before feeling comfortable with Go templates’ syntax and the general structure of a Hugo project.
-But you can always follow our helpful [Hugo tutorial](https://cloudcannon.com/community/learn/hugo-tutorial/){: target="_blank" rel="noopener"}\!
+But you can always follow our helpful [Hugo tutorial](https://cloudcannon.com/community/learn/hugo-tutorial/)\!

 Hugo is extendable… but not as much as Jekyll.
 Hugo can be extended with many tools, but so does Jekyll **and** it can be extended with plugins made specifically for Jekyll.

 ## Why use Jekyll?

 If you already have expertise in the Ruby ecosystem, you will feel right at home.
 Even without much Ruby experience, Jekyll is one of the easiest SSGs to learn.
-(Try our [Jekyll tutorial](https://cloudcannon.com/community/learn/jekyll-tutorial/){: target="_blank" rel="noopener"} if you're getting started.)
+(Try our [Jekyll tutorial](https://cloudcannon.com/community/learn/jekyll-tutorial/) if you're getting started.)
 Conventions tend to be clearer with Jekyll.
 For instance, all blog posts follow a clear naming convention: “year-month-day-title”.

-**Easy hosting on GitHub Pages.** (Although [version 4.0](https://github.com/github/pages-gem/issues/651){: target="_blank" rel="noopener"} is still not supported to the community’s disbelief…)
+**Easy hosting on GitHub Pages.** (Although [version 4.0](https://github.com/github/pages-gem/issues/651) is still not supported to the community’s disbelief…)

 **Even more extendable.** Jekyll does less than Hugo out of the box, but it’s easily extendable with its vast library of plugins made specifically for Jekyll.
 This can make Jekyll more flexible, too.
 For instance, Hugo does i18n out of the box, but Jekyll has many plugins to achieve that goal and you get to choose which one you prefer.